zanfranceschi/rinha-de-backend-2024-q1-poc/README.md

 Once the image it built, it's cached.
 To delete the image and build a new one:

-1. `capstan rmi rinha-concurrency-control; capstan build`
+1. `capstan rmi rinha-2024q1-crebito; capstan build`

 ## Links